MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/macros-productivity-automation.md

 #### Update an existing record

-This action is used to update an existing record.
+Updates an existing record.
 The action contains the following fields.

    | Field | Description |
    |-----------------|-----------------------------|